 As a solopreneur, you’re out there in the trenches by yourself, playing to your loyal base but always looking for ways to broaden your appeal.
-You’re talking yourself up, differentiating your products and services, constantly refining your message, listening to your base, jockeying for position.
+You promote yourself while setting your products and services apart.
+You continually refine your message and listen to your customer base.
+All the while, you’re competing for market position.
 And you do it all with the end goal that your supporters will choose you over your competitors.

 Sound familiar?
 Like it or not, a solopreneur has much in common with a politician.
 This year, we the people will be treated to some blustery and vigorous campaigning.
 That thought alone may make you want to run away, but wait.
 Political campaigns offer compelling branding and marketing lessons, particularly for entrepreneurs on their own.

 So why not send yourself to campaign school?
 For the next ten months, put yourself in the shoes of your favorite (or least-favorite candidate) and view their branding and marketing tactics with your business lens.

 Here are learning opportunities to study this campaign year.